Touchwonders/testflight-exporter/README.md

 Like all the CLI tool TestFlight Exporter comes with global options that you can use to fire the tool and take a break for a good coffee :coffee: .
 Launch TestFlight exporter with `--help` option to have a quick overview about all of them.

 **Warning**: Depending on the number of builds you have in your TestFlight account, TestFlight Exporter could consume a lot of data/bandwidth.
+Use

+    $ tfexplorer --max [MAX_NUMBER]

+to limit number of downloaded binaries per build.

 ### HockeyApp integration